csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_02_Parkinsons.md

 ## 4. Clinical Symptoms and Diagnosis
 - **Motor Symptoms** (Cardinal Features - "TRAP"):
    1. **Tremor**: Resting tremor, "pill-rolling" motion.
+         - Note: if you look back at historical texts, these were mentioned!
+         - Even Da Vinci wrote about Parkinson's
    2. **Rigidity**: Muscle stiffness, "cogwheel rigidity."
    3. **Akinesia/Bradykinesia**: Slowness or absence of movement.
    4. **Postural Instability**: Balance and gait disturbances.